Bubsy II: Development

 Planning for the game started as early as a few months prior to the release of the first Bubsy game, with team members coming up with three possible scenarios for the game, none of them involving the first game's antagonists "The Woolies".
 A pilot for an animated television adaptation titled "What Could Possibly Go Wrong?" aired on Thanksgiving Day.
 Some characters from the TV pilot appeared in the second game.
 The sequel moved into full production after the first game was released and was a commercial success.
+The "history alteration" plotline of the game resembles one mentioned in-character by Bubsy as a prospective sequel in a press release for the first game, which would have featured villains named Hairnet and the Dogbot.
 However, a different, new development team within Accolade was responsible for making the game, without original designer Michael Berlyn's assistance.
 Like the original, the Sega Genesis and Super NES versions are virtually identical, but the Game Boy version is drastically different, with different level designs and only black-and-white graphics, unless played on a Super Game Boy, which applied very basic coloring.

 Original Bubsy creator Michael Berlyn, who was not involved in this game of the series, has strongly criticized the game, stating that it "just about killed the franchise" and that "Accolade's choices about doing Bubsy II in-house with the development team selected was a mistake that pretty much buried him...Bubsy II failed due to mismanagement of the character.
 It was done by people who, no matter how talented and interested they may have been, had not understood the original vision".